notaryproject/notaryproject.dev/content/en/docs/user-guides/troubleshooting.md

 {{% /alert %}}

+## Where is the Notation CLI installation/configuration files/certificates/trust store?

+By default, the Notation CLI stores configuration files, certificates, and trust stores in the directories which are specific to the operating system.
+For more details, see [Notation directory structure for system configuration]({{< ref "/docs/user-guides/how-to/directory-structure" >}}).

 ## How do I troubleshoot issues with signatures?

 `oras manifest fetch` fetches information about an artifact; such as mediatype, config, layers, and annotations.
 By using the `--descriptor` flag, you can fetch only the descriptor of an artifact.
 Inspect the descriptor of a remote artifact sent for signing using `oras manifest fetch --descriptor`.
 For example: